patricuismart/patricuismart/README.md

 📍 &nbsp; I just finished [@Adalab](https://github.com/Adalab) Bootcamp and learned: HTML, CSS, JavaScript, React and Node.js.

 - &nbsp; I’m currently working on creating webpages and learning how to program.
-- &nbsp; I have reoriented my professional career as a Front-end Developer and I'm currently looking to a new job position in this area.
+- &nbsp; I have reoriented my professional career as a Front-end Developer and I'm looking for a new job position in this area.
 - &nbsp; I like to travel, code, Arts & Design and visit Museums in my free time 💙.
 - &nbsp; First solve the problem.
 Then write the code– John Johnson ⚡.